 Answer: Judicial (In-school) sanctions do not have an effect on the status of your financial aid.
 However, criminal convictions for drug law violations can affect your status.
 See www.fafsa.ed.gov/faq003.htm for more information.

-If you have questions about the Judicial Process at Plattsburgh State, please contact:
+If you have questions about the Student Conduct Process at SUNY Plattsburgh, please contact: